jkubicek/DDAlertPrompt/README.markdown

 3. Support orientations.
 4. No private API calls.

+## Issue

+If you look closely in source code, there's a bug in UIAlertView subclass.
+If UIAlertView contains UITableView with UITextField as UITableViewCell's contentView subview.
+When UITextField becomes first responder, keyboard shows up, delegate called, able to paste text, but characters you typed from keyboard won't show up in UITextField.

+Override private api seems fixed the problem:

+    -(BOOL)_needsKeyboard {
+	    // Private API hack by @0xced (Cedric Luthi) for keyboard responder issue: http://twitter.com/0xced/status/29067229352 return [UIDevice instancesRespondToSelector:@selector(isMultitaskingSupported)];
+    }

+but if you don't want to use private api, you can try:

+    // FIXME: If you uncomment below, UITextFields in tableview will show characters when typing (keyboard reponder issue).
+    [self addSubview:self.plainTextField];

+And according to Apple DTS (this cause one ticket, btw):

+> Thank you for your inquiry to Apple Worldwide Developer Technical Support.

+> UIAlertView isn't really well equipped to handle custom subviews, and is instead intended to be used "as is".
+Additionally, there is the potential danger that if the subview hierarchy for UIAlertView changes in the future, applications that add their own subviews to UIAlertView could break.
+In this case, my guess is that there may be some sort of conflict between your UITableView and the underlying UITableView that UIAlertView may create/use automatically in some situations.

+> The general recommended approach is to use a modal view controller that resembles an alert view if it is serving the same sort of purpose.
+It's not uncommon to want more customization for UIAlertView, however, so please feel free to log a request at http://developer.apple.com/bugreporter to let iOS engineering know that you're being impacted by this.

+> Dxxxxx Yx
+> DTS Engineer, Apple Worldwide Developer Relations

+This is not a good use for subclassing UIAlertView, please be informed.

 ## Compare

 Thanks to [0xced][1] (Cedric Luthi, [http://github.com/0xced][2]), you can compare built-in and general subclass with DDAlertPrompt: